-The Design Studio comprises a Reverse Engineering lab and the Innovation Annex.
+The Design Studio comprises a Reverse Engineering Lab (RevEng Lab) and the Da Vinci Lab.
 The studio consists of a variety of tools, measurement devices and materials to support tinkering via product teardown, ideation and modification.
 Concepts can be implemented through the complementary tinkering spaces.

 A great way to start tinkering is with a reverse engineering project.
-Come to the Design Studio, work with your peers to teardown a product, and gain a better understanding of how engineering brings together innovative thinking and analysis to solve problems.
+Come to the RevEng Lab, work with your peers to tear down a product, and gain a better understanding of how engineering brings together innovative thinking and analysis to solve problems.

 Reverse engineering will help you to build some fundamental engineering skills and inspire you to create — evolving the product to improve some aspect (e.g., change a component to improve performance or reduce cost) or radical modification (e.g., integrate a Raspberry Pi to make an Internet of Things device).

-The SEAS Engineering Machine Shop is a great place to get started with Tinkering and the Experiential Learning Program Continuum.
-You will be using the Machine Shop throughout your four years at UB, so there is no better time to get accustomed to it than right now!
+The SEAS Engineering Machine Shop is a great place to get started with tinkering and the experiential learning program continuum.
+You will be using the Machine Shop throughout your time at UB, so there is no better time to get accustomed to it than right now.

 In general, the SEAS Engineering Machine Shop supports experimental research, student clubs and course requirements.
 Highly skilled staff provide technical support for faculty, staff and students.